-The Stanley Ranch house was constructed in 1891 by Edward G. Ware.
-Mr. Ware was co-developed the Eureka walnut and is credited with introducing the Valencia orange tree to Orange County.
+The Ranch house at the Stanley Ranch Museum was constructed in 1891 by Edward G. Ware.
+Mr. Ware co-developed the Eureka walnut and is credited with introducing the Valencia orange tree to Orange County.

-This house was home to Edward, his wife Mary and daughter Lillian Agnes, who was the first native white child born in Garden Grove.
-Agnes married Arthur C. Stanley in 1905 and lived with her family in the house after the death of her parents.
-The two story farm house was surrounded by an orange grove which had its last crop picked in 1971.
+This house was home to Edward, his wife Mary, and daughter Lillian who married Arthur C. Stanley 1905 and lived with her family in the house after the death of her parents.
+The two-story farmhouse was surrounded by an orange grove that had its last crop picked in 1971.

 Agnes Stanley donated the last two acres of her ranch to the Garden Grove Historical Society in 1970.
-Since then the Garden Grove Historical Society has been saving old historic buildings from destruction and moving them to the ranch.
+Since then, the Garden Grove Historical Society has saved old historic buildings from destruction and moved them to the ranch.

-Buildings at Stanley Ranch include the original Garden Grove fire station, the Stanley ranch house, water tank and general store, several Queen Ann cottages, barber shop and a 1932 garage used by Walt Disney.
+Buildings at Stanley Ranch include a replica of the first Garden Grove fire station, the Stanley ranch house, water tank, and general store, several Queen Ann-style cottages, a barbershop, and a garage used by Walt Disney.
 Sixteen historic buildings have been saved and moved to the Stanley Ranch Museum that now forms a historic village.